The

 Middle Pickup

-and dated by builder Abigail Ybarra of Fender.
+and dated by long time pickup winder Abigail Ybarra of Fender.

 |